 One benefit of physical activity is to address the sensory needs of our kids.
 Many of our children are unable to filter out unimportant sensory information coming at them from all their senses—touch, sound, sight, movement, body awareness, taste, and smell.
 In-school occupational therapists work with students to assess and treat sensory processing issues.
 They help students find positive and appropriate ways to address their sensory needs, both in school and in the residential environment.

-Exercise and physical activity is one way children can meet some of their sensory needs so the Wellness Coordinators work hand-in-hand with the occupational therapists.
+Exercise and physical activity are one way children can meet some of their sensory needs so the Wellness Coordinators work hand-in-hand with the occupational therapists.

 Adam said, “I meet with a lot of kids during their school hours because sitting at their desks is the toughest for them.
 They learn that exercise relaxes them and helps them reach a calm state of mind.”